ExchangeUnion/xud-wiki/SimNet-Guide.md

 You already received existing orders from the network.
 You can view these with

 ```
-xucli getorders LTC/BTC
+xucli listorders LTC/BTC
 ```

-Beware, [#709](https://github.com/ExchangeUnion/xud/pull/709) will rename this call to `listOrders`.
-For always up-to-date CLI commands check `xucli --help`.
 Let's execute a test order to trigger a match and execution via atomic swap by e.g. buying 0.0005 litecoin with bitcoin

 ```
 xucli buy 0.0005 LTC/BTC 1.13